MicrosoftDocs/azure-docs/articles/azure-maps/how-to-render-custom-data.md

 ---
-title: How to render custom data on a raster map in Azure Maps | Microsoft Docs
+title: How to render custom data on a raster map in Azure Maps | Microsoft Azure Maps
-description: In this article, you'll learn how to render custom data on a raster map by using Azure Maps static image service.
+description: In this article, you'll learn how to render custom data on a raster map by using Microsoft Azure Maps static image service.
 author: walsehgal
 ms.author: v-musehg
 ms.date: 07/29/2019